How can I back up a DynamoDB table to Amazon S3?

 DynamoDB Export to S3 feature

 Using this feature, you can export data from an Amazon DynamoDB table anytime within your point-in-time recovery window to an Amazon S3 bucket.
-For more information, see Exporting DynamoDB table data to Amazon S3.
+For more information, see DynamoDB data export to Amazon S3.

 For an example of how to use the Export to S3 feature, see Export Amazon DynamoDB table data to your data lake in Amazon S3, no code writing required.